Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 \subsubsection{Homological stability for spaces more exotic than Hurwitz stacks}

 Once one deals with the above issues, one might then expect it to be possible to follow the strategy of \cite{EllenbergVW:cohenLenstra} to control the cohomology of these spaces, use this to control the finite field point counts via the Grothendieck-Lefschetz trace formula and Deligne's bounds, and finally deduce the relevant BKLPR conjectures.
 However, this approach would, at best, only compute the moments of the BKLPR distribution.
 It turns out that this distribution is not completely determined by its moments, see \cite[Example 1.12]{fengLR:geometric-distribution-of-selmer-groups}.
 In particular, if one restricts to elliptic curves whose Selmer rank is even, the resulting distribution has the same moments as the full BKLPR distribution.
 Therefore, at the very least, in order to show these heuristics hold, we need a way of separating out abelian varieties of even and odd Selmer rank.
 Fortunately, it turns out that there is a certain double cover of the stack of quadratic twists which governs whether the corresponding abelian variety has even or odd Selmer rank.
-However, this double cover is emphatically not a Hurwitz stack.
-Another main innovation of this paper is to realize that although this double cover is not a Hurwitz stack, it satisfies sufficiently nice stability properties with respect to the relevant braid group action so that our homological stability results still apply to such covers.
+This double cover is not a Hurwitz stack; nonetheless, the new homological stability results proved in this paper are general enough to apply to such covers.
 In this way, we prove homological stability results not just for Hurwitz stacks over punctured Riemann surfaces, but a more general class of covers of configuration space on these Riemann surfaces.
-A similar framework was developed in \cite{randal-williamsW:homological-stability-for-automorphism-groups}.
-In an orthogonal direction, we must also deal with some additional subtleties related to this rank double cover, stemming from the fact the stack of quadratic twists is not a scheme.
+We note that the degrees of our covers of configuration space grow exponentially in the parameter $n$.
+A similar framework which inspired ours, applying to a very different different class of covers whose degrees grow polynomially in the parameter, was developed in \cite{randal-williamsW:homological-stability-for-automorphism-groups}.